 Have you seen the famous movie “Couples Retreat”?
 If you answered yes, then you have already had a taste of St. Regis Bora Bora Resort!
 Even if not all of the scenes are set at the resort, it gives you a good sense of the resort’s opulent atmosphere.

-Its massive bungalows, breathtaking interior lagoon, and the army of butlers ready to respond to your every wish make it one of Bora Bora’s most prestigious resorts.
+Its massive bungalows, breathtaking interior lagoon, and the army of butlers ready to respond to your every wish make it one of Bora Bora’s most prestigious all inclusive resorts.

 Let’s take a look inside, shall we? :)

 Accommodations at the St Regis Bora Bora Resort